 Constructive Interference

-- Constructive interference occurs when the 2 waves having a similar amplitude and phase superimpose with each other and their resultant wave amplitude is larger than the superimposing waves.
+- Constructive interference occurs when 2 waves having a similar amplitude and phase superimpose with each other and their resultant wave amplitude is larger than the superimposing waves.

-- In simple words, the resultant wave will have amplitude two times the amplitude of superimposing waves.
+- In simple words, the resultant wave will have an amplitude two times the amplitude of superimposing waves.

 Destructive Interference